dotnet/AspNetCore.Docs/aspnetcore/mvc/views/view-components.md

 ### View component methods

-A view component defines its logic in an `InvokeAsync` method that returns a `Task<IViewComponentResult>` or in a synchronous `Invoke` method that returns an `IViewComponentResult`.
+A view component defines its logic in an:

+* `InvokeAsync` method that returns `Task<IViewComponentResult>`.
+* `Invoke` synchronous method that returns an <xref:Microsoft.AspNetCore.Mvc.IViewComponentResult>.

 Parameters come directly from invocation of the view component, not from model binding.
 A view component never directly handles a request.
 Typically, a view component initializes a model and passes it to a view by calling the `View` method.
 In summary, view component methods:

 * Define an `InvokeAsync` method that returns a `Task<IViewComponentResult>` or a synchronous `Invoke` method that returns an `IViewComponentResult`.
-* Typically initializes a model and passes it to a view by calling the `ViewComponent` `View` method.
+* Typically initializes a model and passes it to a view by calling the [ViewComponent.View](xref:Microsoft.AspNetCore.Mvc.ViewComponent.View) method.
 * Parameters come from the calling method, not HTTP.
 There's no model binding.
 * Are not reachable directly as an HTTP endpoint.
-They're invoked from your code (usually in a view).
+They're invoked from your code, typically in a view.
 A view component never handles a request.
 * Are overloaded on the signature rather than any details from the current HTTP request.

 ### View search path